-- A. A log must be maintained for all children being transported in a vehicle or on foot away from and/or to the premises of the child care facility.
+- A. A log must be maintained for all children being transported in the vehicle or on foot away from and/or to the premises of the child care facility.
 The log must be retained on file at the facility for a minimum of 12 months and available for review by the licensing authority.
 The log must include: - 1.
 Each child's name, - 2.
-The date and time of departure, - 3.
+Date and time of departure, - 3.
 Time of arrival at the destination, - 4.
-The signature of the driver (or in the case of travelling on foot, the signature of the child care personnel), and - 5.
-The signature of a second child care personnel or person(s) authorized by the provider to verify the transportation log and that all children have arrived safely and left the vehicle (if applicable).
+The signature of the driver (or in the case of traveling on foot, the signature of the child care personnel), and - 5.
+The signature of a second child care personnel or person(s) authorized by the parent to verify the transportation log and that all children have left the vehicle (if applicable).